dwyl/hits/README.md

 to add the code to render a badge when people input their `username` and `repo` name.

-Open the `assets/js/app.js` which should
+Open the `assets/js/app.js` which should look like this:

 ```js
 // We need to import the CSS so that webpack will load it.